Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/study-guide.md

 - create an array containing only the prices over 5.00
 - Get the total of all prices in a list

-You should know that map, filter, and reduce are Array methods, and that they return a new array rather modify the existing source array.
+You should know that map, filter, and reduce are Array methods, and that they return a new array rather than modify the existing source array.

-## import, export, and default
+## JS Modules: import, export, and default

 You should be able to use export to share functions, variables, and classes with other modules in your program.

 You should know how to import elements into a module from npm or from a file you defined.

-You should know the difference `export` and `export default` and how to import an exported element or a default export.
+You should know the difference between `export` and `export default` and how to import an exported element or a default export.

 ## Bootstrapping a React Project